avitase/libgravix2/doc/theory.md

     p_\pi = \sqrt{-2m \, V_d(\delta)} \,,
 \f]
 where we define \f$p_\pi\f$ as the minimal initial momentum necessary to asymptotically reach a distance \f$\sigma = \pi\f$ when launched at a distance \f$\delta\f$.
+In layman's terms: <em>The only way to not shoot yourself in the face is to launch a missile faster than \f$p_\pi\f$—then you will hit your back.</em>
+Obviously, these definitions only hold for a single planet.

 The force fields are given by the gradients of the respective potentials:
 \f[